 Member Materials must be at or below a 6th grade reading level as measured by the appropriate score on the Flesch reading ease test.
 Member Materials must be available in English, Spanish, and the languages of other Major Population Groups.

-HHSC will provide the MCO's Service Area.
+HHSC will provide the MCO with reasonable notice when the enrolled population reaches the 10% threshold for a Major Population Group in the MCO's Service Area.
 All Member Materials must be available in a format accessible to the visually impaired, which may include large print, Braille, and audiotapes.